Giuliano Infantino

 University of Bonn

-course description
+description

 A historical and systematic pathway through major epistemological debates from the early modern period to contemporary analytic theory.
 Readings include Descartes on certainty, Locke and Hume on the sources of knowledge, Kant on the conditions of possible experience, and later developments in theories of justification, perception, intellectual virtue, and social epistemology.
-Core distinctions between belief, certainty, knowledge, and evidence are examined alongside the challenges of scepticism and epistemic normativity.
+Core distinctions between belief, certainty, knowledge, and evidence are examined alongside scepticism and epistemic normativity.

-Selected Talks
+Talks

 2025